-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 3.1b-Establish an Environmental Lands Inventory to guide preservation efforts and to aid in the development review process, and require the identification of Environmentally Sensitive Areas prior to the development of detailed site plans.
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS or detached accessory dwelling units and that allow rental of the units.
+2021: The Planning Commission and Board of Supervisors will review accessory dwelling standards as part of the Title 18 update in 2021.
+3.1b-Establish an Environmental Lands Inventory to guide preservation efforts and to aid in the development review process, and require the identification of Environmentally Sensitive Areas prior to the development of detailed site plans.
 2 Planning, Open Space Wetland, soils and earthquake hazards are reviewed with development proposals; hillside areas are required to be identified with applications.
 3.2b-Review and update lighting regulations as needed to reduce light trespass and glare created by urban development and the lighting of recreational areas, particularly at the Urban Interface and near the WNCC Observatory.
 2 Planning Lighting regulations updated in 2008 4.1a-Continue to pursue opportunities to expand the City's existing recreation center and construct a second recreation center in another location.
 2 Parks & Recreation The Multi-purpose Athletic Center (MAC) opened in 2016.
 Indoor amenities include a 1/8 th -mile elevated walking track and courts for basketball, volleyball, futsal/indoor soccer, and pickleball.
-2019-2020: Efforts to update the Carson City Community Center are underway, beginning with the renovation of the Bob Boldrick Theater.
-The theater was remodeled with new seats, hand rails, paint, floor resurfacing and a microphone system.
-An accessibility evaluation is scheduled to be conducted in 2020.
+2019-2020: Efforts to update the Carson City Community Center were initiated, beginning with the renovation of the Bob Boldrick Theater.
+The theater was remodeled with new seats, handrails, paint, floor resurfacing and a microphone system.
+An accessibility evaluation is underway and scheduled to be completed in 2021.
 5.6c-Seek opportunities to develop one or more pilot housing projects Downtown through public/private partnerships.
 2 Business Development 2018: The Board of Supervisors identified downtown housing as an objective for 2018.
 Ongoing: Continue to explore opportunities to assist downtown housing projects.
 6.1d-Establish incentives such as façade improvement programs, design assistance programs, tax credits, or similar strategies to promote more attractive gateway corridors for the City.
 2 Business Development 2016: Façade improvement program created and funded by Redevelopment Authority.
-2020: Continue funding the façade improvement program (implemented in 2016).
-Reach out to property owners within qualifying areas to promote the program and encourage improvements.
+2021: Continue funding the façade improvement program (implemented in 2016).
+Reach out to property owners